Skip to content

 • Variants without the relevant override at the destination (e.g. no minInventory if you chose the minimum-inventory trigger) are skipped.

-• If you pick Ignore source, source on-hand isn’t protected — review the suggestions before sending.
+• If you pick Ignore levels at source, source on-hand isn’t protected — review the preview before creating.

 This flow uses your demand forecast to rebalance stock: it moves surplus from the origin to cover a forecasted shortfall at the destination.
 You pick one origin and one destination, choose a strategy, then review the recommended moves before creating.